 Drives IDinsight’s technical partnership with the Indian government’s first large-scale programme on harnessing competitive federalism for improving socio-economic outcomes.

-Nithiya is a manager on IDinsight’s engagement with NITI Aayog (the Government of India’s policy innovation agency) in New Delhi.
+Nithiya is a senior manager on IDinsight’s engagement with NITI Aayog (the Government of India’s policy innovation agency) in New Delhi.
 Nithiya’s team supports NITI Aayog’s Aspirational Districts Programme (ADP), which seeks to incentivize socio-economic progress in some of India’s poorest districts through routine monitoring and competition.

 This includes assisting NITI Aayog with defining appropriate socio-economic metrics, identifying effective measurement methods, analyzing IDinsight’s independent monitoring data from 27 districts, and presenting analytical results for informing NITI Aayog’s decision-making.

 Prior to joining IDinsight, Nithiya worked with the Public Health Foundation of India and the UNDP in New Delhi, where he designed and executed monitoring and evaluation plans for strengthening India’s maternal and child health systems.